Metric Criticality Identification for Cloud Microservices: Introduction

-While there has been substantial work on defining alerts for monoliths, most of these do not consider the intricacies introduced by microservice applications.
+While there has been substantial work on metrics and the subsequent alert definitions for monoliths, most of these do not consider the intricacies introduced by microservice applications.
 Only a small handful of recent proposals~\cite{cinque2022micro2vec, panahandeh2024serviceanomaly}, to the best of our knowledge in recent literature, have focused on the microservice context.
-However, these approaches do not consider the significance of pivoting a minimal set of metrics toward aiding Subject Matter Experts to defining potential alerts.
-The challenge is compounded by the lack of quantification of one subset’s importance over another and the high cost of crafting expert-defined training sets.
-To address this, we propose KIMetrix, which recommends critical metrics for alert definition without requiring expert training data or ranking subsets by relative importance.
+However, these approaches do not consider the significance of pivoting an informative set of metrics toward aiding Subject Matter Experts to defining potential alerts.
+To address this, we propose the Informative Metric Subset Problem and introduce KIMetrix, that recommends critical metric set to aid SREs in defining alerts without without requiring expert training data.
 KIMetrix operates solely on metrics and traces, bypassing the need for high overhead processing of unstructured logs.
 In summary, the main contributions of this paper are: